-In addition, a number of tools are used to assess the volatility of valuations, client needs for diversification, and risk management.
+In addition, a number of tools are used to assess the volatility of valuations, client needs for diversification and environment, social and governance performance (ESG) and risk management.
 These include sensitivity analyses that vary inputs into the valuation models to see what the impact of changing assumptions is, particularly with respect to interest rates, exit yields and rent growth.
 AEW also generally considers both geographic and property type diversification and the diversification of the economic drivers of the economies in which properties operate.